Eating Well for Digestive Health

 If you're like most people, you may have gas, constipation, or heartburn every now

-can avoid many of these problems simply by making better food choices.
+be able to prevent many of these problems simply by making better food choices.

-Eating to avoid gas, bloating, and flatulence
+Eating to prevent gas, bloating, and flatulence

 These uncomfortable and sometimes embarrassing symptoms can be caused by swallowing